Economics for Management Studies

 Breadth Requirements: Social and Behavioural Sciences

-MGED26H3 - Special Topics in Economics
+MGED26H3 - Advanced Special Topics in Economics

 This course covers more advanced special topics an area of economics.
 That is, the topics covered will be more advanced than those covered by a C-level special topics course and thus have at least one specified C-level course as a listed prerequisite.
 The specific topics will vary from year to year.
 This course will provide students with an opportunity to explore a range of topics through the application of different economic methodologies and analyses.
 It will highlight current faculty research expertise and provide an opportunity to present material not covered in our existing course offerings in greater detail.